abhina2211/dateCalculator/Readme.md

  DATE CALCULATOR
  ----------------------------------

- his is a command line Nodejs program to calculate number of days between two given dates.
+ This is a command line Nodejs program to calculate number of days between two given dates.

  Please use the following command to execute the program